 User experience and design

-When it comes to design, the attention to detail in Rise is unmatched.
+But when it comes to design, the attention to detail in Rise is unmatched.
 Rise is constantly fine-tuning its responsive eLearning, which means you never have to worry about how your course will look on different devices—you know it’ll always look good.
 When developing Elucidat eLearning, you’ll have to do some of that work yourself, and we found the performance of some components to be clunky at certain breakpoints (the tabbed interaction, for example).

 One thing we look for in a tool is the ability to break from the norm and design a beautiful course with a customized look and feel.
 Both tools allowed us to create a unique final product, but Rise provides a better starting point.
 Rise does much of the foundational heavy lifting for you, which gives you more time to tinker around and push the bounds of your course in other ways.
 Basically, what you lose in some customization options, you gain in speed and great design that comes more effortlessly.